What is Soy? Soy comes from the soybean that is now used in the United States in so many forms and derivatives that the list would be …more here

+What Does GMO Mean?
 GMO stands for Genetically Modified Organism.
-It is when science alters an organism such as a plant on a genetic level at the DNA structure itself for purposes of eliciting a desired trait.
-However, in altering the DNA it is not possible for it to be known if there are other things that change within the organism that may render it harmful in some way to another species to which it had not been known to be harmful to.
+It is when science alters an organism, such as a plant, on a genetic level at the DNA structure itself for purposes of eliciting a desired trait.
+In altering the DNA it is not possible …more here

 The exact mechanism of every food intolerance is not known.
 Milk Soy Protein Intolerance (MSPI) is an intolerance in that it does not provoke an immune response, but there is not much known about it.
 MSPI can cause eosinophilic inflammation of the intestines in which large numbers of white blood cells congregate at an intestinal area producing swelling and irritation.
 Symptoms can run the gamut of mild gastric upset to severe as in bloody diarrhea.